Suburb overview

 Growth: Low Rental Demand: Low Investor Sentiment: Moderate

 Capital-growth expectations for Dutton Park are modest for 2026 — incomes close to the QLD median of $90,298 and a population of 2,134 suggest gains will lag headline metro markets.
-Rental coverage runs at ~71% of the typical mortgage ($1,690/month rent vs $2,368/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 67/100 places Dutton Park in the upper-middle tier of Australian suburbs we profile, and overall investor sentiment is balanced heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~71% of the typical mortgage ($1,690/month rent vs $2,368/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Dutton Park is balanced heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Dutton Park a good suburb for investment?

-Dutton Park scores 67/100 on our EquitySight investment framework — a good rating.
-That score is driven by a population of 2,134, median household income of $90,428/year and median weekly rent of $390.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Dutton Park suits you depends on your strategy, but the fundamentals are concrete: a population of 2,134, a median household income of $90,428/year and median weekly rent of $390.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Dutton Park?

-The main demand drivers in Dutton Park are proximity to Brisbane (3 km), an above-state-median household income of $90,428/year, a dwelling mix that is 38% separate houses, roughly 1 schools and 1 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Dutton Park are proximity to Brisbane (3 km), an above-state-median household income of $90,428/year, a dwelling mix that is 38% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Dutton Park?